Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Experiments

 \paragraph{Numerical Risk Certificates} Since $\widehat L_S(Q)$ is intractable, the final risk certificates are computed using Monte Carlo weight sampling.
 Specifically, we approximate $\widehat L_S(Q)$ using the empirical measure \( \widehat{Q}_p = \sum_{j=1}^p \delta_{W_j} \), where \( W_1, \ldots, W_p \sim Q \) are i.i.d. samples.
 We compute all risk certificates with \(\delta = 0.04\), and \(p = 100\) Monte Carlo model samples.
 We report the risk certificates for both the contrastive loss and the contrastive zero-one risk using \cref{thm:simclr-diarmid-pb} and \cref{thm:simclr-kl-pb} for the contrastive loss, and \cref{thm:zero-one-diarmid} and \cref{thm:kl-zero-one} for the zero-one risk.
 To find the best value of $\alpha$ for \cref{thm:simclr-kl-pb} and \cref{thm:kl-zero-one}, we perform a grid search over $\{0.1, 0.2, 0.3, 0.4, 0.5\}$.
 We observe that $\alpha = 0.4$ provides the tightest risk certificates.
-Our risk certificates are compared with existing ones, including the PAC-Bayes-kl, classic PAC-Bayes or Catoni's bounds over i.i.d. batches and the $f$-divergence PAC-Bayes bound, as detailed in the supplementary materials.
+Our risk certificates are compared with existing ones, as detailed in \cref{tab:risk_certificates_combined} and the supplementary materials.

 \paragraph{Linear Evaluation} We assess the quality of the learned representations through linear evaluation \cite{chen2020simple}: we report the cross-entropy loss and top-1 accuracy of linear classifiers trained on features either before or after the projection head.
 The classifiers are trained for $20$ epochs on the image classification task ($C=10$) using the Adam optimizer with a learning rate of $0.01$.
 Finally, we report the bounds on the downstream classification loss derived from \cref{thm:downstream} and compare it with the state of the art \cite{bao2022surrogate}.